The Perfect Essential Oils For Cramps, Bloating & All Your Other Hormone Health Woes

 What many of us don't realize is that there are different phases in this 28-day whirlwind, and by understanding how these phases work, we can effectively support our bodies with essential oils to get through the diciest parts.
 Know that every woman's cycle is different, so knowing your body and listening to the signals that it sends you is your ticket to providing the proper support.
 The phases I'm describing are generalizations, so don't be alarmed if you don't fit right into this mold.

 Essential oils for your period week.

 Your sex hormones—estrogen, progesterone, and testosterone—are at their lowest levels, often leaving you high and dry in the bedroom.
 Mood swings often plague you now along with anxiety, fatigue, and brain fog.
 In addition to getting your body moving and fueling your body with iron-rich foods to replenish stores from blood loss, you can give your body some support with essential oils.
-To alleviate cramping, combine three drops of clary sage essential oil, which is always the best oil for your worst time of the month, with three drops of lavender essential oil, and massage your abdomen to both ease the tension of cramping uterine muscles and lower those cortisol levels to allow your body to find a natural calm.
+To alleviate cramping, combine three drops of clary sage1 essential oil, which is always the best oil for your worst time of the month, with three drops of lavender essential oil, and massage your abdomen to both ease the tension2 of cramping uterine muscles and lower those cortisol levels to allow your body to find a natural calm.

-Peppermint and wintergreen are also great options to provide a cooling, tingling massage that penetrates into the cramps and eases discomfort, as well as easing any nausea or bloating.
-To combat that fatigue and brain fog while sharpening memory, try my favorite Instant Energy Focus Blend of one drop wild orange essential oil, one drop rosemary essential oil, and one drop peppermint essential oil.
+Peppermint3 and wintergreen are also great options to provide a cooling, tingling massage that penetrates into the cramps and eases discomfort, as well as easing any nausea or bloating.
+To combat that fatigue and brain fog while sharpening memory4, try my favorite Instant Energy Focus Blend of one drop wild orange essential oil, one drop rosemary essential oil, and one drop peppermint essential oil.
 Drop them right on a scarf or leather bracelet, and inhale deeply, taking big belly breaths regularly throughout the day, or double the recipe and add them to a diffuser.

 Essential oils for your follicular phase.